TomRob08/C-Coding-Minds/07 Functions/Function-Parameters.md

 # Function Parameters

-Data can be passed to functions and used in the function.
+Data can be passed to functions and be used in the function.

 ### Example:
 ```